Willow Crafts Cuttings Craft Supplies

 Bundles of 10 of the same variety, 5-6 ft long, $20

 Salix alba ‘Vitellina’ (golden willow; syn.
-Salix alba var. vitellina (L.) Stokes) is a cultivar grown in gardens for its shoots, which are golden-yellow for one to two years before turning brown.
+Salix alba var. vitellina (L.) is a cultivar grown in gardens for its shoots, which are golden-yellow.
 It is particularly decorative in winter; the best effect is achieved by coppicing it every two to three years to stimulate the production of longer young shoots with better colour.

 Description: large tree; 20 m (65′); rich yellow or orange new growth; strong and vigorous